ymorsi7/MSI-Esports-Center/README.md

 ### Analytics
 The Analytics section is a helper service dedicated to helping run TEC Cafe run much more smoothly.
 It features an time series analysis that shows when students are more likely to need more time relative to when they scan in.
 Below the graph, student workers have the ability to export the previous day's PDF, in which it'll generate a table consisting of all the PIDs, names of the students, Total Hours they played, Extra Time they took, and different severity of warnings they received on that time.

-You will also see that on all sections, there is a blue icon on the bottom right, which is a custom built AI chat bot built exclusively for TEC Cafe.
+You will also see that on all sections, there is a blue icon on the bottom right, which is a custom-built AI chatbot built exclusively for TEC Cafe.
 Student workers have the freedom to ask questions as it is trained on all the previous CSV data our service has generated.
 A question could be, how many students came on November 9th or which student came to our cafe the most during November?
-Using this, student workers can figure out who's the most frequent visitor as well as who's the frequent trouble maker.
+Using this, student workers can figure out who's the most frequent visitor as well as who's the frequent troublemaker.

 ### Queue
-The queue is designed to showcase all students that scan in but computer positions are taken.
+The queue is designed to showcase all students who scan in but computer positions are taken.
 The queue displays the PID, the name, and the hours they're going to play.
 The expected hours is critical as the student worker can advise that they are closing in an hour when the student wants to play for more than an hour.
 When TEC Cafe is filled, students are still responsible for scanning in.
-When a seat opens up, it will go from green to a non color on the computer layout.
+When a seat opens up, it will go from green to a noncolor on the computer layout.
 The student worker can then see who's the first student on the queue, and call their name.

 ## Technical Documentation
 ### RESTFful System Design
-In our system design, we're adhering to a principle called RESTful which stands for representation state transfer and allows for the simply interaction between web services without intense processing.
+In our system design, we're adhering to a principle called RESTful which stands for representation state transfer and allows for the simple interaction between web services without intense processing.

 There are 4 components to a RESTful system.
 ```python